-A: There are PMIC devices which are preset with the relative timing and relationship among the various rails, with some flexibility.
-Other are more fully user programmable, often via an I2C or PMBus interface, to allow the user to set the specifics of the sequencing and other parameters that the PMIC is managing.
+A: There are PMIC devices that are preset with the relative timing and relationship among the various rails, with some flexibility.
+Others are more fully user programmable, often via an I2C or PMBus interface, to allow the user to set the specifics of the sequencing and other parameters that the PMIC is managing.
 In some cases, a few external cents such as resistors or capacitors may be needed by the PMIC.
-In very complicated systems, a dedicated microcontroller may be used with the sole task of providing PMIC functions, Figure 2.
+In very complicated systems, a dedicated microcontroller may be used with the sole task of providing PMIC functions (Figure 2).

 Q: How does the PMIC actually control the power rails?

 A: Usually, it is done via a simple, low on-resistance MOSFET placed between the rail source and the load.
 The PMIC controls this MOSFET and thus its resistance, similar to a load switch (see References 3 and 4).
 The PMIC manages the turn-on/off rate and timing via these MOSFETs, one per rail.

 Q: Are there different PMIC timing strategies and sequences?

 A: Yes, there are three basic types of timing — sequencing, ratiometric, and simultaneous — as well as variations of each:

 –In sequential timing (Figure 3), the second rail turns on only after the first one has reached its nominal regulated value;